BigDru/dotfiles/README.md

 To get telescope live_grep to work be sure to add a the location of your downloaded ripgrep binary to your Path
     See github.com\BurntSushi\ripgrep\releases

+.profile sets up some environmental variables for texlive... be sure to install it